MrTechi-Dev/Scala_TicTacToe/README.md

 ## Project Setup

-1. Clone this repository to any destination path you want (for example '~/Downloads/tic-tac-toe').
+1. Clone this repository to any destination path you want

 2. Open terminal and navigate to this directory:
    ```